 Update 12/20/18: I’ve changed my mind (I can do that, right?) and have put the post back up for public access.

-I did not remove or revise the original “born biologically female” wording I had put up (as many have demanded that I do) because while I respect and will always, always honor how other people want to be identified as, you do not get to dictate how I identify myself.
-You can tell me how to best respect you, what pronouns and what identifiers to use with you, and I will do my very best to listen and honor, but that is limited to your identification.
-You cannot cross the line and tell me how I should or should not be identifying myself.
-Let me ask you: Do you think it’s right for a mainland Communist Chinese to demand that I cease from self-identifying as Taiwanese and must call myself Chinese and my island China Taipei instead of Taiwan?
+I did not remove or revise the original “born biologically female” wording I had put up because, remorsefully, those were my original words.
+I respect and will always, always honor how other people want to be identified.
+You can always tell me how to best respect you, what pronouns and what identifiers to use with you, and I will do my very best to listen and honor.
+Likewise, I hope people will respect how I like to be identified and what my pronouns are.
+For an analogy, let me present this: Do you think it’s right for a mainland Communist Chinese to demand that I cease from self-identifying as Taiwanese and must call myself Chinese and my island China Taipei instead of Taiwan?
 How do you feel about an institutionalized governmental body censoring all literature from the people to ensure none of it includes self-identifiers from the people of the island as Taiwan or Taiwanese, and suppressing visuals of the Taiwanese flag?
-The analogy isn’t as off the mark as I know you want to argue it is.